Becoming an Intelligent Community

 As part of the Top7 Intelligent Communities, Hudson is now in the running to be named ICF’s Intelligent Community of the Year, which will be announced in June.
 The winner will be based on a second round of analysis, the votes of an international jury and on in-person visits to all of the Top7 cities.
 Hudson will be visited by members of ICF so they can see first-hand the innovative programs that have been implemented.
 ICF’s visit to Hudson has not yet been scheduled.

 More about the ICF Intelligent Community Awards Program

-Before being selected as a Top7 Intelligent Community, these cities were among those named to ICF’s list of the Smart21 Communities of the Year.
-The Smart21 were named in October 2018 at a conference in Hamilton, Ontario, Canada.
+Before being selected as a Top7 Intelligent Community, these communities were among those named to ICF’s list of the Smart21 Communities of the Year.
+The Smart21 were named in October 2019 at a conference in Rochester, New York, USA.

-Candidates are evaluated based on seven criteria that make up the ICF Method, which provides a framework for understanding the factors that determine a community's competitiveness and point to its success in the digital economy.
-In addition, ICF asks communities to respond to an annual theme.
-The 2019 theme is Infinite Learning, which explores how communities will adapt so their citizens are not left behind as machine learning continues to advance.
-Click here for more information on the 2019 theme.
+Candidates are evaluated based on seven criteria that make up the ICF Method, which provides a framework for understanding all of the factors that determine a community's competitiveness and point to its success in the digital economy.

-The Intelligent Community Forum Awards Program concludes in New York City on June 13 during the Intelligent Community Forum’s Global Summit conference, when one of the Top7 Intelligent Communities succeeds Espoo, Finland as the new Intelligent Community of the Year.
-The announcement will be made live at a dinner for delegations from intelligent communities around the world and international media.
-For more information or to register for the ICF Summit, click here.
+The Intelligent Community Forum Awards Program concludes in Dublin, Ohio, USA on June 18 during the Intelligent Community Forum’s Global Summit conference, when one of the Top7 Intelligent Communities succeeds Taoyuan, Taiwan as the new Intelligent Community of the Year.
+The announcement will be made live at a dinner at the Ohio Statehouse for delegations from intelligent communities around the world and international media.

 About The Process